Antifantwerp/antifantwerp.github.io/src/_data/parties/README.md

     name: {party name for display in UI}
     colour: {css colour value for the party in the UI}
 ```
+When adding non-Belgian parties, add a two letter prefix (e.g. nl_) to the `id` and subsequent filenames

 ### [scale.yaml](scale.yaml)
 The self-administered rules of scoring a party's contribution to the article/subject